Photo by RF._.studio

 Do you feel colder after smoking cannabis?
 You're not alone.
-Is weed actively lowering your body temperature, or is something else at play?

 Others include a dry mouth, red eyes, and an increased heart rate.
 However, is cannabis actively lowering your body temperature, or is something else at play?

 The simple answer to this question is yes: cannabis really does lower your body temperature.

-As soon as the tongue (or any part of your skin, for that matter) senses the heat, it ignites a cascade of chemical reactions that tell the body that it needs to cool down.
+As soon as the tongue (or any part of your skin) senses the heat, it ignites a flood of chemical reactions that tell the body that it needs to cool down.

 Not only is the herb most commonly consumed in the form of a hot vapor or smoke, but compounds in the herb trigger the TRPA-1 receptor as well.

 Unfortunately, much of the research on the subject has been conducted in rodents, not in humans.
 However, the hypothermic effects of THC were noted in scientific research back in the 1970s.
 In the 80s, more rodent studies found a connection between cannabis and a lowered body temperature.